yochaigal/cairn/resources/hexcrawls-in-cairn.md

 The party follows an overgrown trail into the marshlands of **Black Fen**.
 Swarms of insects choke the air, footing is uncertain, and visibility is poor.

 The weather in the morning appears Fair but for heavy clouds above.
 The party's route is a trail (**Tough**) through thick swamplands (**Perilous**).
 The highest Difficulty is **Perilous**, so the hex should take **3 Watches** of Travel to cross.
 - **Wilderness Action 1**: Travel.
+The party does not get lost.
 - **Wilderness Event**: Environment.
 The weather becomes **Unpleasant**.
 The party chooses to add **Fatigue** rather than another watch to the journey.
 - **Wilderness Action 2**: Travel.
+The party does not get lost.
 - **Wilderness Event**: Discovery.
 The PCs find an ancient corpse tangled in a reed bed.
 The body wears rusted armor, but the gold rings on one hand remain untouched.
 - **Wilderness Action 2**: Make Camp.
 During the final watch the party makes camp under a large weeping willow and consumes a Ration.
 - **Wilderness Event 3:**  Sign.
 Strange lights appear on the horizon, drifting slowly through the swamp.
 Fortunately they remain behind the party, back the way they came.
-- **Wilderness Action 4**: Travel.The following morning the weather is Fair again, and the party makes their way out of the swamp and into the adjacent farmlands.
+- **Wilderness Action 4**: Travel.
+The following morning the weather is Fair again, and the party makes their way out of the swamp and into the adjacent farmlands.
+They do not get lost.
 - **Wilderness Event 4**:  Loss.
 The swamp’s thick air corrodes the Kettlewright’s tongs and a pair of pitons the Greenwise brought along.

 ## Along the Old Seige Road